zaidalshreef/ZoneAPI/README.md

 Postman Collection

 A Postman collection is available for testing the API endpoints.
 To use the collection, follow these steps:

 Open Postman and click on the Import button in the top left corner.
-Select the Import From file
+Select the Import From file.
 Click on the Import button.
 You should now see the ZoneAPI collection in your Postman workspace.
 You can use this collection to test the API endpoints.